Key Takeaway

 AI process guardrail

-How do you adopt NIST frameworks without overengineering?
+How to adopt NIST frameworks without overengineering

 - use NIST CSF 2.0 to organize cyber risk lifecycle work (govern, identify, protect, detect, respond, recover)